awsdocs/amazon-ec2-user-guide/doc_source/how-spot-instances-work.md

 Specify a launch group in your Spot Instance request to tell Amazon EC2 to launch a set of Spot Instances only if it can launch them all\.
 In addition, if the Spot service must terminate one of the instances in a launch group \(for example, if the Spot price exceeds your maximum price\), it must terminate them all\.
 However, if you terminate one or more of the instances in a launch group, Amazon EC2 does not terminate the remaining instances in the launch group\.

 Although this option can be useful, adding this constraint can decrease the chances that your Spot Instance request is fulfilled and increase the chances that your Spot Instances are terminated\.
 For example, your launch group includes instances in multiple Availability Zones\.
-If capacity in one of these Availability Zone decreases and is no longer available, then Amazon EC2 terminates all instances for the launch group\.
+If capacity in one of these Availability Zones decreases and is no longer available, then Amazon EC2 terminates all instances for the launch group\.

 If you create another successful Spot Instance request that specifies the same \(existing\) launch group as an earlier successful request, then the new instances are added to the launch group\.
 Subsequently, if an instance in this launch group is terminated, all instances in the launch group are terminated, which includes instances launched by the first and second requests\.